 A full time nurse is at the school each day.
-Students who become ill at school should ask a teacher for a pass to the nurse.
+Students who become ill at school should ask a teacher for a pass to the nurse or fill out an online request on their Tyler SIS homepage.
 In the event that the nurse is not in her office, students should report to the office.